Sunday crash into protesting crowd elicits resolve to keep marching

 After days of protesting in Uptown, Lavish Mack was enjoying a rare moment of relaxation Sunday night.

-He and fellow protesters were playing the game "red light, green light" on West Lake Street, and Mack was lightheartedly arguing after they told him, "You're out."
+He and fellow protesters were playing the game Red Light, Green Light on W. Lake Street, and Mack was lightheartedly arguing after they told him, "You're out."

 Then he heard an engine revving loudly.
 A Jeep Cherokee came hurtling toward them at high speed, smashing into a barricade the group had erected for safety.